Five Trailblazers You Should Know: Pride Edition

 Marsha P. Johnson

-Marsha “Pay it no Mind” Johnson was a self-identified drag queen, and a prominent gay liberation activist.
-Born in Elizabeth, New Jersey, she became infamous in New York City’s gay and art scene from the 1960’s to 1990’s.
+Marsha “pay it no mind” Johnson was a self-identified drag queen and a prominent gay liberation activist.
+Born in Elizabeth, New Jersey, she became infamous in New York City’s gay and art scene from the 1960s to 1990s.
 She was a veteran of the Stonewall Riots, a turning point in gay and lesbian activism, and was one of whom many say helped start the riot the morning of June 28, 1969.
-Johnson became an active member in many of the groups that proliferated after Stonewall, such as the Gay Liberation Front (GLF) that fought for the protection and sexual liberation of all people.
+Johnson became an active member of many of the groups that proliferated after Stonewall, such as the Gay Liberation Front (GLF) that fought for the protection and sexual liberation of all people.

 Knowing the hardships of living on the streets, she co-founded Street Transvestite Action Revolutionaries (STAR) with GLF member, Sylvia Rivera.
-STAR provided homeless and transgendered individuals with shelter and community.
+STAR provided homeless and transgender individuals with shelter and community.

 Program for An Evening of Comedy with Jackie 'Moms' Mabley and Her Ladies, Gift of William and James Thomas and family in memory of Clarice Taylor.